FUCHS ROUX INCORPORATED

 COMPLETION OF AGREEMENT OF SALE

 Don’t expect the usual – we like showing you how the process works – we want you to know the steps as well as we do.
 Please keep in mind that each case is unique and some registrations may be completed in a few less steps while others may have a few more.
 But rest assured that your Registration or Transfer will be in safe and more importantly – dedicated hands.
-Click on one of the links to download the 28 Step processes for either the Bond or Transfer process.

 WHAT CAN DELAY ANY OF THE 28 STEPS?